realCheesyQuesadilla/LKM_Rootkit/README.md

 # LKM_Rootkit

 My attempt at a Kernel Module rootkit.
 This is heavy influenced by the Diamorphine (https://github.com/m0nad/Diamorphine) rootkit.
-Listens to signals and will perform actions based on signal number.
+Listens to signals and will perform actions based on signal id.

 #### Features
 Rootkit will hide any file that matches the 'magic_prefix' -- currently 'rootkit'.
 This can be toggled with the '63' signals.